Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/about_web_services.md

 ## General restrictions

-The Web services process can receive any SOAP request that conforms to the W3C specifications and WS-I Recommendations.
+The Web services process can receive any SOAP request that conforms to the W3C specifications and WS- I Recommendations.

 The following restrictions apply to Transfer CFT Web services: